sunng87/slacker/README.md

 client.
 Try to avoid this by carefully design your data structure or just using carbonite(default and recommended).

+From slacker 0.4.0, clojure pr/read is supported.
+You can just set content-type as `:clj`. clojure pr/read has full support on clojure data structures and also easy for debugging.
+However, it's much slower that carbonite so you'd better not use it if you have critical performance requirements.

 ### Server interceptors

 To add custom functions on server, you can define custom